-As of June 30, 2011, these 2,154,100 shares were fair valued at \$5 million.
-The fair value of \$5 million has been derived based on an agreed upon exchange ratio between these unlisted equity securities held by the company and quoted prices of the underlying marketable equity securities.
+As of September 30, 2011 the 2,154,100 shares were fair valued at \$2 million and the resultant unrealized loss of \$2 million, net of taxes of \$1 million has been recognized in other comprehensive income for the six months ended September 30, 2011.
+The fair value of \$2 crore has been derived based on an agreed upon exchange ratio between these unlisted equity securities and quoted prices of the underlying marketable equity securities.